Fisting: Techniques

 Oftentimes, hands are inserted up to the wrist.
 Some experienced fisters enjoy deeper penetration, referred to as "depth play", in which hands may be inserted as far as (or past) the elbow.
 Taking two hands at once is referred to as "double fisting".
 In the case of double fisting, pleasure may be derived more from the stretching of the anus or vagina than from the in-and-out movement of hands.
 In rare cases, experienced fisters are capable of taking three hands.

 Lubricants designed specifically for fisting or with fisting as an intended use are widely available in some countries.
 Fisters commonly use sex toys to loosen the anus or vagina before or during a fisting session.
-Sometimes a penetrative partner may insert their penis or a sex toy at the same time as their hand(s), to masturbate inside the receptive partner's rectum or vagina.

 Douching is common before anal fisting both for aesthetic purposes and to reduce risk of fecal contamination.